CyVerse-learning-materials/foss/docs/final_project/overview.md

 ## Timeline

--   Week 8: finalize topic choice and enter into [spreadsheet]()
+-   Week 8: finalize topic choice and share it with us
--   Between Week 8 and Week 9 meetings: work on your project
+-   Between Week 8 and Week 9: work on your project individually
--   Week 9: group discussions and presentation prep
+-   Week 9: group discussions with members with a similar topic and presentation prep
 -   Week 10: group presentations

 ---